collinmay/bigrobot/doc/Protocol.md

 #### 0x04: Subsystem Bind Success

-    uint16 subsystem; //the subsystem that got bound uint16 token; //a token to represent this binding
+    uint16 subsystem; //the subsystem that got bound

   Sent when a driver's subsystem bind request is accepted.